SIVASHANKAR-S/NewProjects/README.md

 # Machine Learning projects

-## Project -  Ecommerce site Application Development Prediction Analysis Linear Regression Algorithm
+## Project -  Ecommerce site Application Development Prediction Analysis using Linear Regression Algorithm

       Gaol : Do you think the company should focus more on their mobile app or on their website ?
       In this project , I used Linear Regression algorithm to predict whether to focus more on Mobile/web development.